isl-org/Open3D/docs/tutorial/Basic/pointcloud.rst

 Voxel downsampling
 =====================================

-Voxel downsampling uses a regular voxel grid to create a roughly uniformly downsampled point cloud from an input point cloud.
+Voxel downsampling uses a regular voxel grid to create a uniformly downsampled point cloud from an input point cloud.
 It is often used as a pre-processing step for many point cloud processing tasks.
 The algorithm operates in two steps:

 1. Points are bucketed into voxels.
 2. Each occupied voxel generates exact one point by averaging all points inside.